 The following instruments have been decommissioned and are no longer available

 with an Acquity Classic UPLC system

-Currently, our Core has excellent targeted analytical workflows based on the state-of-the art UPLC/UHLPC-MS/MS systems with triple-quadrupole analyzers and GC-MS. In August 2020 the Core added a high resolution, state-of-the art Waters Synapt XS LC-MS system (obtained through the NIH shared instrumentation grant mechanism – S10 OD026840).
+Currently, our Core has excellent targeted analytical workflows based on the state-of-the art UPLC/UHLPC-MS/MS systems with triple-quadrupole analyzers.
+In August 2020 the Core added a high resolution, state-of-the art Waters Synapt XS LC-MS system (obtained through the NIH shared instrumentation grant mechanism – S10 OD026840).